ThaisCooke/DannysDiner/README.md

   QUESTION 5:
-  Which item was the most popular for each customer
+  Which item was the most popular for each customer?

         Answer:customer_id	product_name	item_bought_count
                   A	            ramen	          3